Last updated on July 16th, 2021 at 05:08 pm

-Suppose that several members of the DRP team undertake work to retire the DRP’s TDIQ in a portion of one of the debt-bearing assets.
+Suppose several members of the DRP team undertake work to retire the DRP’s TDIQ in a portion of one of the debt-bearing assets.
 In performing this work, they encounter some instances of ATD0.
-Studying these instances of ATD0 carefully, they conclude that “fixing” the ATD0 along with the TDIQ in that portion of the asset would be easier and less risky than leaving the ATD0 in place and attending only to the TDIQ.
-Let’s call their approach the ATD approach.
-And let’s say that the TDIQ approach is one in which the team addresses only the TDIQ, and leaves in place the ATD0 and all other ATD it finds.
+Studying these instances of ATD0 carefully, they devise a plan.
+They realize that “fixing” the ATD0 along with the TDIQ in that portion of the asset would be easier and less risky than amore focused approach.
+The more focused approach would be to leave the ATD0 in place and attend only to the TDIQ.
+Let’s call the approach they adopted the ATD approach.
+And let’s say that the TDIQ approach is one in which the team addresses only the TDIQ.
+It leaves in place the ATD0 and all other ATD it finds.

 Compared to the TDIQ approach, the advantages of the ATD approach are fairly clear.
-After the work is complete, in either approach, the asset must be tested and re-certified.
-In the TDIQ approach, when a subsequent DRP is chartered to retire ATD0, that second DRP team will need to test and re-certify the asset again when it completes its work.
-In the ATD approach, we can avoid modifying, re-testing, and re-certifying the asset a second time, if we’ve already retired all instances of ATD0 from the asset.
+After the work is complete, in either approach, the team must test and re-certify the asset.
+In the TDIQ approach, when a subsequent DRP tries to retire ATD0, that second DRP team will need to test and re-certify the asset again.
+In the ATD approach, we can avoid modifying, re-testing, and re-certifying the asset a second time.
+We can avoid it because we’ve already retired all instances of ATD0 from the asset.
 Thus, in the ATD approach we can avoid a second round of modification, testing, and re-certification.